 U.S. Latins Celebrate Long-Hidden Jewish Roots

-Latin American Jews number some 500,000, but traditionally flew under the radar, in part because of discrimination and even persecution woes in an overwhelmingly Catholic region.
+Latin American Jews number in the hundreds of thousands, but they have traditionally flown under the radar, in part because of discrimination and even persecution woes in an overwhelmingly Catholic region.

-But U.S.-based Latin Americans with Jewish roots are more pronouncedly celebrating their heritage of late.
-Though they lack a superstar spokesman like black Jew Funnaye Capers (aka “Obama’s Rabbi”), they are building a cohesive social, religious, and even fashion community.
+But U.S.-based Latin Americans with Jewish roots are more pronouncedly celebrating their heritage of late, and are building a cohesive social, religious and even fashion community.

-Los Angeles-based Ariana Lopez started the first clothing line aimed at Latino Jews with her label “Jewtina,” splashing that name in sparkly silver lettering across her shirts.
-She says the perception that all Latinos are Catholics can make Latin Jews feel ostracized.
-She means her T-shirts to build pride and community.
+Ariana Lopez started the first clothing line aimed at Latino Jews with her label “Jewtina,” splashing that name in sparkling silver letters across her shirts sold by her Los Angeles company.
+She says that the perception that all Latinos are Catholics can make Latin Jews feel ostracized.
+She wants her T-shirts to help build pride and community.

 Lopez’s company then created Jewtino for men, featuring shirts with flags from various Latin countries.

 Lopez calls Simon Guindi Cohen “the epitome of Jewtino.”
 He’s the 25-year-old director of Judios Latinos, a social group for young Latin Jews in New York City.

 ‘Renew the Community’ Guindi Cohen is a third-generation Mexican Jew who moved to the United States a decade ago, and is now a New Yorker.
 At a recent Israeli Independence Day celebration hosted by Jewish groups and held on the USS Intrepid in the city, Guindi Cohen and his entourage wore green T-shirts with “Peace and Love” in Hebrew and English, featuring a yellow Star of David with a peace sign inside.